cobraclamp/fpscanlite/README.md

 # fp-scan
-A tool used to automate scanning many WordPress sites with [WPScan](http://wpscan.org/) / [CMSmap](https://github.com/Dionach/CMSmap).
+A tool used to automate scanning many WordPress sites with [WPScan](http://wpscan.org/).
+This is a lightweight version of fp-scan that takes no arguments and uses a config file.

 ### FEATURES
 - Uses domains in a sites.txt to scan.